osdiab/firefox-max-tabs/README.md

 Run `npm start`.
 It should open in Firefox automatically.

+This does not run lint and test.

 ### Building the extension

-Run `npm build`.
-The extension will be outputted to
+Run `npm run-script build-ext`.
+The extension will be outputted to `web-ext-artifacts/`.

-TODO: fill in where it gets outputted
+This runs lint and test first, so those must pass before the artifact will be built.

+### Testing and linting

+Write tests using Jest.
+To run them, run `npm test`.

+Ensure your code passes `tslint`.
+To check, run
+`npm run-script lint`.
+Even better, however, is to set up your text editor or IDE to automatically run tslint.

 ### Structure of the extension